petros-d/docs/cloud/scheduler-logs.md

 The **Scheduler Logs** page shows all of a given Deployment's recorded Scheduler logs from the last 24 hours.
 If the Deployment generated more than 500 logs in the last 24 hours, then the UI shows only the most recent 500 logs.
 Each log is color-coded based on its log level.

-At the top of the page, you can filter the types of logs which appear by selecting specific log levels (`Debug`, `Info`, `Warn`, or `Error`) from the dropdown log level menu:
+At the top of the page, you can filter the types of logs which appear by selecting specific log levels from the dropdown log level menu.
+The log levels you can filter by are:

+- `ERROR`: Emitted when a process fails and does not complete.
+These logs often indicate task or DAG failures.
+- `WARN`: Emitted when Airflow detects a deprecated package or function in your code.
+For example, this log is emitted when your code calls the deprecated command `airflow initdb` instead of `airflow db init`.
+- `INFO`: Emitted frequently by Airflow to show that a standard process has started, such as task execution and DAG parsing.
+These logs are frequent, but can contain useful information such as DAG parsing time for dynamically generated DAGs.

 ![Log filtering menu in Scheduler Logs page](/img/docs/filter-logs.png)